getporter/porter/docs/content/project/version-strategy/index.md

 * The goal is to only release patches for the stable version of Porter until v1.0.0 is released.
 * Commits to main are cherry-picked into the v1 branch.
 * Periodic releases of the v1 branch will be made, e.g. v1.0.0-alpha.1, v1.0.0-alpha.2, v1.0.0-beta.1, v1.0.0-rc.1.
-  The final release from teh v1 branch will be v1.0.0.
+  The final release from the v1 branch will be v1.0.0.
-* The v1 branch will be merged into main after create the v1.0.0 release.
+* The v1 branch will be merged into main after creating the v1.0.0 release.
 * The latest and canary builds continue to be based on builds of the main branch only.

 [semver v2]: https://semver.org/spec/v2.0.0.html